Sridhar2412/pocket_ledger_app/README.md

 ## Sync Strategy

-- All CRUD is local-first (Hive)
+- All CRUD is local-first (Hive, per-user keys)
-- "Sync Now" triggers remote push/pull via mock Retrofit
+- "Sync Now" triggers remote push/pull via mock Retrofit API
-- Conflict: `lastUpdated` field wins; deletions by `isDeleted`
-- "Sync Now" can always recover remote state from local
+- Conflict resolution: each wallet/transaction has an `updatedAt` timestamp; the most recent wins (last-write-wins).
+Deletions are soft (`isDeleted` flag).
+- On sync, local changes are pushed, then remote changes are pulled and merged.
+If a conflict, the record with the latest `updatedAt` is kept.
+- If offline, all changes are queued and synced next time "Sync Now" is triggered.

 ## Setup